TheLab-ms/website-makers/pages/legal/Bylaws.md

 -   spending money from the general fund necessary to keep the organization&#39;s property in good working order and functioning in fulfillment of the organization&#39;s mission,
--   spending money from the general fund on infrastructure improvements costing less than $300,
+-   spending money from the general fund on infrastructure improvements,
 -   spending money from the general fund to obtain advice and services for the management of the organization or the fulfillment of the organization&#39;s mission,